Way Forward Discernment

 About the BUMC Discernment Team

 The BUMC Discernment Team has been formed to prayerfully process the future of Brentwood United Methodist Church in the framework of this current context for our denomination.
-In November 2019, Davis Chappell and Laura Brantley gave an explanation on the work of the Discernment Team and what is currently being done within in our church.
+In November 2019, Davis Chappell and Laura Brantley gave an explanation on the work of the Discernment Team and what is currently being done within our church.

 Meet the Discernment Team